SamMajumder/AuralDataSuite/Aural_Aridity/README.md

      This shows the change in SPEI values over a period of 63 years in the contiguous US
      ![](https://github.com/SamMajumder/Data_Viz_Ecology_Sonification_Projects/blob/main/Aural_Aridity/Timelapse_SPEI.gif)

-## Data Sonification 🎵
+## Sonification Process:

-The sonification process for "Aural Aridity" mirrors that of our other projects.
-The data is converted into musical notes, structured around a musical blueprint, and then blended with a musical composition to create a harmonious auditory experience.

-- **Python Packages Used**: [Specify the Python packages used for sonification]
+Data to Musical Notes: Using Python, the temperature data will be converted into musical notes.
+The conversion maps temperature values to specific pitches, creating a unique auditory representation of the data.

+## Musical Structure:
+The sonification is structured around a musical blueprint that is currently in the works.
+This blueprint defines different sections of the musical piece, each with its mood, mode, and root note.
+The SPEI data is sonified within this structure, ensuring that the data-driven sounds align with the intended musical narrative.

 ## Blended Music Composition 🎼

-The sonified data provides an auditory representation of drought conditions.
-This sonification will be harmoniously blended with a musical composition, creating a symphonic experience that resonates with the rhythm of aridity.
+While the sonified data provides an auditory representation of temperature changes, the project's essence lies in blending this sonification with a musical composition.
+This composition will be inspired by the data and will elevate the listening experience.

+Note: The blended music composition is currently in progress.
+Stay tuned for an immersive musical journey that seamlessly integrates data sonification with artistic melodies.

+ **Python Packages Used**:
+  - `MIDIUtil`: For generating MIDI files from the data.
+  - `pydsmid`: For MIDI manipulations.

+The sonification process involved transforming the SPEI data into a musical composition.
+The SPEI values were mapped to musical notes, with variations in SPEI (drought patterns) resulting in different musical patterns.
+The composition was structured into different sections, each representing a specific theme or period.

+## Reproduction Steps

+1. Install the necessary R and Python packages.
+2. Load the temperature data.
+3. Process and visualize the data.
+4. Use the provided sonification blueprint to transform the data into a musical composition.
+5. Export the composition as MIDI files.